“I’m afraid that X is going to happen.”

 - Investigate and increase any precautions you have taken as you discover more facts.

-- Fear of the responsibility of using the knowledge to think up a solution and take action.
+- of the responsibility of using the knowledge to think up a solution and take action.

-- Fear of consequences such as loss, starting over, and trusting again.
+- of consequences such as loss, starting over, and trusting again.

-This means you now have knowledge that you’re being robbed, but deny it and label as ‘fear’ and don’t act, or act in line with the fear instead of the knowledge.
+This means you now have knowledge that you’re being robbed, but deny it and label as ‘fear’ and don’t act.
+Or you act in line with the fear instead of the knowledge.

-One of the worst things about these feelings of ‘fear’ which may actually be knowledge that you’re not responding to, is that instead of addressing what you should be, aside from potentially exposing yourself to emotional harm if not even physical harm, by excluding the knowledge, you tend to focus on giving yourself a hard time.
+One of the worst things about these feelings of ‘fear’ which may actually be knowledge that you’re not responding to is that instead of addressing what you need to, you tend to focus on giving yourself a hard time.
+And all because, aside from potentially exposing yourself to emotional harm if not even physical harm, you’re excluding the knowledge,

 This is why I hear from so many people who feel afraid about something and then follow up the fear with something that essentially boils down to “I’m not good enough.”